Kristabell74/Note-Taker/README.md

 ## Description

-This is a way for the user to write and take notes
+This site was created to help the user write and take notes.
+It is a simple application but functional.
+The user can write a note and save it.

 ## Table of Contents